rebekahgrandey/Film-to-Fridge/README.md

 # Film to Fridge

+✨ 🚧 ✨ A brand new UI for this project is currently in the works! ✨ 🚧 ✨
+-
 **_Film to Fridge_** is an app that allows users to make and share recipes from their favorite movies and TV shows.
 The user can create their own recipe and add it to the JSON database.
 The user can edit or delete their own recipe.
 All recipes in the database, viewable by all users, are categorized both alphabetically and by recipe type (food, drink, dessert).

 **JSON database required prior to running app:** [https://github.com/rebekahgrandey/film-api](https://github.com/rebekahgrandey/film-api)